-The study has been conducted in accordance with World Bank Safeguards policies (OP 4.01, OP 4.11, OP 4.12, OP 4.20 & BP 17.50) applicable to this project.
+The study has been conducted in accordance with World Bank Safeguards policies (OP 4.01, OP 4.04, OP 4.11, OP 4.12, OP 4.20 & BP 17.50) applicable to this project.
 Further, Sindh Environmental Protection Agency (SEPA) guidelines were also considered in preparation of this document.
 The study is based on both primary and secondary data and information.
-The primary data includes data collected from field i.e., information about existing conditions; environmental sampling and analyses for air, water and noise; environmental sensitive receptors, ecological survey; social survey including demographic characteristics, income dependency & quality of life, occupation, and social amenities etc. The secondary data includes a review of relevant information from literature and previous reports.
-Discussions were held with stakeholders including government officials, community representatives and a wide range of local people along proposed sewer lines.
+The primary data includes data collected from field, i.e., information about existing conditions; environmental sampling and analyses for air, water and noise; environmental sensitive receptors, ecological survey; social survey including demographic characteristics, income dependency & quality of life, occupation, and social amenities etc. The secondary data includes a review of relevant information from literature and previous reports.
+Discussions were held with stakeholders including government officials, community representatives and a wide range of local people of Katchi Abadi.
 The main purpose of this approach was to obtain an impartial understanding of the people's perceptions about the project and its environmental and social impacts.

-The assessment remains subject to change with respect to finalization of technical specifications and alignment of the proposed sewer lines.
+The assessment remains subject to change with respect to finalization of technical specifications and alignment of the proposed sewer, water supply lines & location of overhead/underground tanks.